Jamestown Canyon encephalitis: Epidemiology

 Historically, most cases of encephalitis reported to the CDC occurred in the north of the mainland United States.
 JCV disease most likely has a broader distribution, but is unidentified and under-reported, because testing is not considered and not straightforward.
 In 2013, of 10 states reporting cases, eight states reported their first JCV cases: Georgia, Idaho, Massachusetts, Minnesota, New Hampshire, Oregon, Pennsylvania, and Rhode Island.

 In August 2015, the Iowa Department of Public Health confirmed one case of JCV.

 In July 2017, the Maine Center for Disease Control announced what is believed to be Maine's first known case.
+In September 2025, Vermont confirmed the first human case of JCV following detection in mosquitoes several months prior.